-If the project is eligible for CO_2 EOR, the economics are re-run for the specific source of CO_2 .
+If the project is eligible for CO2 EOR, the economics are run for each specific source of CO2.
 Afterwards, the availability of resource development constraints is checked for the project.
 If sufficient drilling and capital resources are available, the project preferences are checked.

-The project preferences are rules which govern the competition between projects and selection of projects.
+The project preferences are rules that govern the competition between projects and selection of projects.
 These rules are listed below:

-- CO2 EOR and infill drilling are available after 2010 - Profile modification becomes available after 2011 - The annual number of infill drilling and profile modification projects is limited - Horizontal continuity can compete against any other process except steam flood - Horizontal profile can compete against any other process except steam flood or profile modification

-• Polymer flooding cannot compete against any other process
+- CO2 EOR and infill drilling are available after 2010 - Profile modification becomes available after 2011 - The annual number of infill drilling and profile modification projects is limited - Horizontal continuity can compete against any other process except steam flood - Horizontal profile can compete against any other process except steam flood or profile modification - Polymer flooding cannot compete against any other process

 If the project meets the technology preferences, then it is timed and developed.
-This process is different for CO2 EOR and all other processes.